mortenskoett/itu-devops-group-noname/database.md

 We uploaded the same Docker-compose file of our current db, and added a `.env` file with the required variables.
 The setup ensures that the postgress container has the same name, user and port expected by our application.

 **Enabling migration**
-We added the `restore.sh` script and `clean.sh` script, which enables to startup the database container with data from a .tar file in `/db_backup/db-backup.tar`.

-Lastly we added the `migrate.sh` script to the old server, which will migrate data from the old server to this and run the restore script.
-Make sure to run `clean.sh` before running the migration.
+To start the container with exisitng data we created `clean.sh`  and `restore.sh` scripts.
+The first starts a freash container with clean volumes.
+The latter loads data into the cleaned container, from a .tar file in `/db_backup/db-backup.tar`.
+Lastly we added the `migrate.sh` script to the old server, which will migrate data to the new server and run the restore script.
+Make sure to run `clean.sh` on the new server, before running the migration.